 LIGHTWEIGHT ENDPOINT SECURITY

 Endpoint security could soon go lightweight because the towering goal of strengthening the digital perimeter alone is no longer feasible in the current threat landscape.
-This could mean that endpoint security tools should focus more on detection and response rather than putting most of the effort on prevention.
+This could mean that endpoint security tools should focus more on detection and response rather than putting most of the effort into prevention.

 EDR technology boasts itself on its ability to detect potential threats through its threat intelligence database done through behavioral analysis.
 It is capable of analyzing and collecting information based on what the end user’s normal activities look like.
 This capability allows for higher endpoint visibility because IT teams can identify unexpected behavioral tactics from cyberattackers early on.

-Obtaining an endpoint security that is focused on monitoring is one smart way to keep an eye on the more fluid sections of your network.
+Obtaining endpoint security that is focused on monitoring is one smart way to keep an eye on the more fluid sections of your network.
 Since it gives you better visibility on your endpoints, monitoring also paves the way for further analysis and better response to future potential threats.

 This is where endpoint detection and response technology comes in because its primary function is to monitor activity data from endpoints that could suggest a threat.